bimalk07/PassLock/README.md

 ## Usage

-After installation, access the PassLock - Password Manager through your web browser.
-Keep all the username, password for your websites.
+After installation, access the PassLock - Password Manager through your web browser to store all your website usernames and passwords.

 ## Technologies Used